Skip to content

 14.2 Network Segmentation and DMZ

 Industrial protocols have no authentication.
 A device with network access reads and writes PLC registers.
 Segmentation limits which devices have network access to which zones.
-An attacker who compromises an engineering workstation in one cell cannot reach PLCs in another cell if the cells are in separate VLANs with firewall rules between them.
+An attacker who compromises an engineering workstation in 1 cell does not reach PLCs in another cell when the cells are in separate VLANs with firewall rules between them.

 The DMZ (Demilitarized Zone) sits between OT and IT.
-It contains systems that communicate with both sides.
+The DMZ contains systems that communicate with both sides.

 ComponentPurpose in DMZ